ot4i/ace-demo-pipeline/tekton/README-vault.md

 EOF
 vault policy write app /home/vault/teaapp-policy.hcl
 ```
-Note that CP4i containers created by the ACE operator will use a per-container service account, and
+Note that CP4i runtime containers created by the ACE operator will use a per-IntegrationRuntime service
-so `bound_service_account_names` should be set to '*' to avoid having to change the Vault configuration
+account, and so `bound_service_account_names` should be set to '*' to avoid having to change the Vault
-every time a new IntegrationRuntime is deployed.
+configuration every time a new IntegrationRuntime is deployed.
 See https://developer.hashicorp.com/vault/api-docs/auth/kubernetes#parameters-1
 for details of the possible values for the various parameters.

 ## Container setup for Agent Injection